 Once a script section is fully linked, the "caution triangle" icon will disappear.

 After you've finished editing your script, don't forget to

 Save your work!

-If you have any scripting errors, the alert bell next to the Save button will display a red number indicating how many errors there are.
-Clicking on the bell will open up a window explaining the errors and how to fix them.
+If you have any scripting errors, the caution triangle will display a red number indicating how many errors there are.
+Clicking on the triangle will open up a window explaining the errors and how to fix them.